Rijnwijk - A 100 year old Dutch neighborhood that is demolished - 2017 - 2019 (txt below)

 -British Journal of Photography-

 Rijnwijk was a working-class district in the city of Arnhem, east Netherlands.
-Growing up in a neighbouring village, as a child, I was always curious to see what was behind the gate of this notorious community.
+Growing up in a neighbouring village, I was always curious to see what was behind the gate of this notorious community.

 The atmosphere was like a war zone for years.
 Arnhem is a civil society with high social standards, but when you did go behind the gate to Rijnwijk, it was not up to the typical Dutch expectations.
 But, set within an individualistic society that praises wealth, order, and success, I found many aspects of this community to be admirable.
 There is more connection between the residents there, there is a sense of community – a warmness and kindness – they look after each other.